 When specifying the issue of exercising power, the regulations specify (IFRS 10, par.
 10-14) that the investor has power over the investee, if the current rights give him the ability to manage relevant areas in the area of shaping operational and financial policy on a current basis.
 The power results from the possessed rights.
 Sometimes the evaluation of power is obvious.
 For example, when it is obtained directly and exclusively from voting rights granted on the basis of capital instruments such as shares and then it can be assessed taking into account the voting rights from these shares.
 In other cases, the assessment is more complex and it will require consideration of more than one factor - for example, when the power results from one or more contractual arrangements.
 An investor (with the ability to control the relevant activities on an ongoing basis) has the power even when these rights have not been exercised yet.
-An evidence that the investor has exercised his right to control the relevant activities can help in determining whether the investor has power (while this type of evidence is not sufficient to determine whether the investor has power over the investee).
+An evidence that the investor has power (while this type of evidence is not sufficient to determine whether the investor has power over the investee).
 However, the investor, who only has protective rights, has no power over the investee and (consequently) he has no control over this entity.